Orwell Astronomical Society (Ipswich)

 Theme: Moon, Jupiter and Saturn.

-The 1993 Open Weekend, held 02 - 04 April, began quietly.
-On the first evening the weather was fine with a few clear patches enabling the Moon and Jupiter to be seen between clouds.
+The 1993 Open Weekend, held 02-04 April, began quietly.
+On the first evening the weather was fine with a few clear patches of sky enabling the Moon and Jupiter to be seen between clouds.
 Some 30 people visited the Observatory.
 The second evening was completely overcast, with the inevitable consequence that visitors were very few in number.
 We entertained those present with a talk on the history of the Observatory and an astronomical slide show.
 On the third evening the weather pulled out all the stops with unbroken clear skies and some 100 visitors arrived during the two hours that Observatory was open.
 The equatorial room housing the equatorial refractor was never empty all evening and several telescopes were also in operation on the balconies.
 The weekend event raised over £80 for society funds.

 Roy Gooding